-- Be sure to review the Release Notes for this Ambari release for Known Issues and Behavioral Changes. - You must have root, administrative, or root-equivalent authorization on the Ambari server host and all servers in the cluster. - You must backup the Ambari Server database. - You must make a safe copy of the Ambari Server configuration file found at /etc/ ambari-server/conf/ambari.properties. - If you are using Ambari with JDK 1.6, you must first move to JDK 1.7 before attempting to upgrade to Ambari 2.2.
-Refer the the Ambari Reference Guide for the Ambari version you are currently running for instructions on Changing the JDK. - If you are managing Ganglia and Nagios from Ambari: - Support for managing Ganglia and Nagios from Ambari has been removed. - Record the location of the Nagios server before you begin the upgrade process. - Record the location of the Ganglia server before you begin the upgrade process. - You must stop the Nagios and Ganglia services from Ambari Web.
+- Be sure to review the Release Notes for this Ambari release for Known Issues and Behavioral Changes. - You must have root, administrative, or root-equivalent authorization on the Ambari server host and all servers in the cluster. - You must backup the Ambari Server database. - You must make a safe copy of the Ambari Server configuration file found at /etc/ ambari-server/conf/ambari.properties. - Plan to upgrade the Ambari Metrics service: - Record the location of the Metrics Collector component before you begin the upgrade process.